 - Retirement of the employee

-In most situations, the only way to dismiss a Chinese worker is to dismiss “for cause.”
+In most situations, the only way to dismiss a Chinese worker is to dismiss “for a cause.”
 The system is designed to protect workers, so filing a grievance for labor arbitration is free, and the courts ask the employer to prove that the dismissal was in accordance with the law.
 If the courts find that the dismissal is not lawful the employer may have to reinstate the employee or pay double the normal severance payments.

 7. Be Aware of Employees Statutory Severance